+i.
+Voice

-- i.
-Voice - " Do actors have clear, articulated speech and adequate projection? - " Were the actors' vocal / speech choices appropriate to the characters' time and place / to the world of the piece? - " If there is live singing, are the voices strong and clear?
+- " Do actors have clear, articulated speech and adequate projection? - " Were the actors' vocal / speech choices appropriate to the characters' time and place / to the world of the piece? - " If there is live singing, are the voices strong and clear?
 Are the songs well-interpreted?
 Are any harmonies accurate and well-executed?
 Is there a balance between the voices and any other live or recorded sound or music sources? - " If there are accents or dialects employed: Does the voice work support the overall vision of the selection?
 Are the accents accurate to their point of reference / origin?
+Is accented voice work comprehensible and effective?

+ii.
+Movement

-Is accented voice work comprehensible and effective? - ii.
-Movement - " How successfully have the actors physicalized and internalized the characters they are portraying or the roles they are performing? - " What do you notice about actors' physicality? - " If there is choreography: How well is it executed by the performers?
-How the performers move together / how does a dancer move in relationship to other actors? - iii.
-Characterization - " What clear choices have been made about the development of the characters? - " Do actors appear to thoroughly comprehend their character's role? - " Are there elements of originality to an actor's interpretation? - " Is there a magnetism or specific quality apparent in the performance. - " Is the character convincing and compelling? - iv.
-Ensemble - " Do actors remain focused when they are not at the center of the action? - " How does the ensemble work together? - " How do the members of the ensemble support each other inside the performance? - " What is the relationship between the whole production and the elements that make up its parts? - v.
-Intent - " How does the performance advance the storytelling / support or define the world of the piece? - " Do actors appear to understand and be contributing to a shared vision for the piece?
+- " How successfully have the actors physicalized and internalized the characters they are portraying or the roles they are performing? - " What do you notice about actors' physicality? - " If there is choreography: How well is it executed by the performers?
+How the performers move together / how does a dancer move in relationship to other actors?

+iii.
+Characterization

+- " What clear choices have been made about the development of the characters? - " Do actors appear to thoroughly comprehend their character's role? - " Are there elements of originality to an actor's interpretation? - " Is there a magnetism or specific quality apparent in the performance. - " Is the character convincing and compelling?

+iv.
+Ensemble

+- " Do actors remain focused when they are not at the center of the action? - " How does the ensemble work together? - " How do the members of the ensemble support each other inside the performance? - " What is the relationship between the whole production and the elements that make up its parts?